Applications will be reviewed until a suitable candidate is appointed.

 Candidates should be highly motivated and hold/expect to hold a Masters’ degree or a BSc at first or high 2:1 class in biochemistry / molecular biology / microbiology or equivalent, and have experience of working in a laboratory.

-The successful candidate will receive extensive training in all relevant techniques as part of a collaborative multidisciplinary research group, and will have access to world-leading facilities in the Institute of Integrative Biology at the University of Liverpool.
+The successful candidate will receive extensive training in all relevant techniques as part of the collaborative, multidisciplinary Photosynthesis, Plants & Energy research group, and will have access to world-leading facilities in the Institute of Systems, Molecular & Integrative Biology at the University of Liverpool.